 The magical ancient olive groves of Lun

-It is, to me at least, one of the natural wonders of Croatia.
+This is one of the natural wonders of Croatia.
 All the more so when you consider just how barren Pag is on arrival.
 The human settlement of Lun dates back to 1653, but Mother Nature was there long before that.

 There is no better party than a Zrce party